oylsister/SM-GunMenu/README.md

 - Hook the normal buy option in buyzone.
 - Allowing Customize more than 1 command for menu.
 - Maximum Purchase for each weapon.
+- Multi Price on Second Purchase for each weapon.

 ## Convar
 ```